ioannakarageorgou/Spark-MLlib-Language-Identification-Service/README.md

-Greek, French and English identification using Spark's MLlib
+Greek, French and English language identification using Spark's MLlib